 parsley bouquet

-In order to get most of the leaves from the parsley (and not a lot of the tough stems) you want to bundle little bouquets of parsley and mince the leaves ultra fine with your sharpest knife.
-I remember for large social events and holidays, all the women in my family would gather in the kitchen to chop mountains of parsley and exchange juicy gossip.
+In order to get most of the leaves from the parsley (and not a lot of the tough stems) you want to bundle little bouquets of parsley and chop the leaves ultra fine with your sharpest knife.
+Growing up, I remember all the women in my family would gather in the kitchen to chop mountains of parsley and exchange juicy gossip.

 tabbouleh dressing

-Now that we’re on the subject of Tabbouleh, I want clear up the common misconception that Tabbouleh should have only a tiny bit of parsley and a TON of bulgur wheat - NO!
-The only reason many (non-authentic) restaurants go heavy on the bulgur is because it’s a lot cheaper and quicker than chopping up all that parsley.
-And don’t try to whip out your fancy food processor here… nope, it’ll only make parsley pesto and that’s a totally different post.
+Now that we’re on the subject of tabbouleh (تبولة), I want clear up the common misconception that tabbouleh should have only have some parsley and lots of bulgur wheat – NO!
+The reason many restaurants go heavy on the bulgur is because it’s a lot cheaper and easier than chopping up all that parsley.
+And don’t try to use your fancy food processor… nope, it’ll only make parsley pesto and that’s a completely different post.

 swordfish skewer